 We provide services in connection with bankruptcy, litigation and other proceedings proceedings that usually involve sensitive client information and frequently are adversarial.
 In connection with bankruptcy proceedings, we are required by law to be "disinterested" and may not be able to provide multiple services to a particular client.
 In litigation we would generally be prohibited from performing services in the same litigation for the party adverse to our client.
 In addition, our engagement agreement with a client or other business reasons may preclude us from accepting engagements from time to time with our clients' competitors or adversaries.
 As we adjust the size of our operations and the complement of consulting services, the number of conflict situations will continue to increase.
 Moreover, in many industries in which we provide services, there has been a continuing trend toward business consolidations and strategic alliances.
-These consolidations and alliances reduce the number of conflicts of interest.
+These consolidations and alliances reduce the number of companies that may seek our services and increase the chances that we will be unable to accept new engagements as a result of conflicts of interest.
 If we are unable to accept new engagements for any reason, our consultants may become underutilized, which would adversely affect our revenues and results of operations in future periods.